JackMorash/RPG/README.md

 ## How to start the program

+If running in a CLI:
 ```python
 python or_main.py
 ```
+If running in Repl.it:
+  select or_main.py and click "Run"

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.